hagankj/Module_12_Homework/Starter_Code/report-template.md

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:<br>
 Between the two models, the oversampled data appears to be better.
-One cause for pause is the accuracy measure, which is 99%.
-It is far more important to predict the '1' because failing do so would mean lending funds to an individual who will default and fail to pay back.
+One cause for pause is the accuracy measure, which is 99%. <br> It is far more important to accurately predict the '1' because failing do so could mean lending funds to an individual who will ultimately default and fail to pay back.
-If you do not recommend any of the models, please justify your reasoning.